 - Flextime: Allow employees to come in when they want, and leave when they want, as long as they put in eight hours.
 In many cases, companies that do this have a specific time of day when every employee is required to be there (like, between the hours of 10 am and noon), and put some restrictions on the time.
 For example, you might say employees can come in no later than 10 am and leave no later than 7 pm.

-Another variation of flextime would be to set employees days based on goals, tasks, and milestones.
+Another variation of flextime would be to set employee days based on goals, tasks, and milestones.
 If employees complete goals, stay on schedule then they may stay longer than 8 hours some days, but leave earlier on others.
-It's all about trust and accountability on both parties.
+It's all about trust and accountability between both parties.

 - Unlimited PTO: A number of companies are now offering unlimited PTO.
 Most have found that employees actually take less time off than when they have a set amount of days or weeks.